Please Don’t Ignore Your Pelvic Floor

-There are a variety of symptoms associated with pelvic floor dysfunction, including urinary or fecal incontinence, a frequent or urgent need to urinate, pelvic floor spasms, or pain in the pelvic area.
+There are a variety of symptoms associated with pelvic floor dysfunction, including urinary or fecal incontinence, a frequent or urgent need to urinate, pelvic floor spasms, or chronic pain in the pelvic area.

 - Pain in the abdominals, buttocks, pelvic floor, tailbone, vagina, rectum, penis or testicles